The Best Things to Do in Brussels

 10 Parc du Cinquantenaire, 1000 Bruxelles, Belgium

-The Cinquantenaire Museum, located right beside Brussels’ iconic triumphal arch, is one of the best ‘hidden gem’ museums of the city.
-This museum of civilizations is part of the Royal Museums of Art and History.
-Permanent collections include...
+The Art & history Museum (formerly the Cinquantenaire Museum), located right beside Brussels’ iconic triumphal arch, is one of the best hidden-gem museums of the city.
+This museum of civilizations is part of the Royal Museums of Art and...

 Sivan Askayo visited Flanders as a guest of Visit Flanders.
 I was quite happy to discover the Magritte Museum in Brussels, because Magritte is one of my favorite Belgian surrealist artists.
 The building is part of the Royal Museum of Fine Arts in...